Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: CVB with dynamic phase

 \section{CVB with dynamic phase}

 We have fabricated a spiral nano-slit defined by angle dependent radius $r(\theta) = r + m\lambda_{SP}\theta/2\pi$, where $\lambda_{SP}$ is the plasmonic wavelength, $m$ is a spiral pitch and $r = 7.5 \mu m$ as shown in Figs .\ref{Dynamic Phase}(a,a1).
 The aim of such a structure is to induce an additional, polarization independent dynamic phase ramp in the excited field.
 Previously \cite{gorodetski2008observation} such a method had been used to detect a geometric phase resulted from an optical spin-Hall effect.
 In our investigation, we use a slit with $m=+1$ and $m = -1$.
 In Fig. \ref{Dynamic Phase} we compare plasmonic wavefronts excited with CVBs generated by $|V\rangle$, $|H\rangle$, $|D\rangle$ (Diagonal polarization) and $|A\rangle$ (Anti-diagonal polarization) states with a $V_Q = 2.2$V. Interestingly, when using the $|V\rangle$ and $|H\rangle$ states the field distribution in the center seems to be indifferent to the spiral handedness.
 This effect can be explained by the fact that the plasmonic wave launched by the structure is not a pure Bessel mode but results from a superposition of vortices with various AM values.
-Nevertheless, when observing the measured intensities excited by the $|D\rangle$, $|A\rangle$ states one can clearly witness the topological charge summation rule - $l=l_{CVB} + m$.
-In particular, we observe that by changing the spiral helicity, or the CVB state the topological charge of the plasmonic vortex changes from $l = 2$ to $l = 0$ and back.
+Nevertheless, when observing the measured intensities excited by the $|D\rangle$, $|A\rangle$ states one can clearly witness the topological charge summation rule - $l=l_{CVB} + m$ (here $l_{CVB}$ stands for the intrinsic topology of the CVB).
+In particular, we observe that by changing the spiral helicity or the CVB state, the plasmonic vortex change such that, for $m=-1$, the $l=-2$ to $l=0$ as the polarization change from $|D\rangle$ to $|A\rangle$.
+Conversely, for $m=+1$, $l$ change from $0$ to $+2$ for the same change from $|D\rangle$ to $|A\rangle$.